kieranabrennan/every-breath-you-take/README.md

 - Explore how heart rate vairability repsonses to different breathing rates

 ## Installation and usage

+Works with Polar H10, with Firmware Version 5.0.0 or later

     python -m venv venv
     source venv/bin/activate  # On Windows, use `my_project_env\Scripts\activate`